Chart Color Schemes

 Adelaide features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Adelaide, as per the latest Census evaluation, dwelling structures comprised 4.4% houses and 95.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 8.8% houses and 91.1% other dwellings.
-Home ownership in Adelaide was at 18.3%, with the rest either mortgaged (15.7%) or rented (66.0%).
-The median monthly mortgage repayment in the area was $1,733, aligning with the Adelaide metro average.
-The median weekly rent figure was $400, matching Adelaide metro's figure.
-Nationally, Adelaide's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+In Adelaide, as per the latest Census evaluation, houses constituted 4.4% while other dwellings (semi-detached, apartments, 'other') made up 95.6%.
+In contrast, Adelaide metro had 8.8% houses and 91.1% other dwellings.
+Home ownership in Adelaide stood at 18.3%, with mortgaged dwellings at 15.7% and rented ones at 66.0%.
+The median monthly mortgage repayment was $1,733, aligning with the Adelaide metro average, while the median weekly rent was $400, matching Adelaide metro's figure too.
+Nationally, Adelaide's mortgage repayments were lower than the Australian average of $1,863, but rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing